GMOD/jbrowse-components/products/jbrowse-desktop/doc/objectTypes.md

          Slot  Slot
 ```

-Configurations are all descendents of a single root configuration, which is `root.configuration`.
+Configurations are all descendants of a single root configuration, which is `root.configuration`.

 Configuration types should always be created by the `ConfigurationSchema` factory, e.g.